afni/afni/doc/unix_tutorial/basic/basic_01.ls.rst

 Since '.' is the current directory, "cd ." says to move to where we already are.
 This is not a practical example, but hopefully makes it clear at least what the '.' represents.

-Again, `ls -al` is ommited from the output.
+Again, `ls -al` is omitted from the output.

 .. image:: media/basic_1_D.jpg
    :align: center